jupacheco1407/DelsysGUI/Python/README.md

-# EMG Force Monitoring System - GUI Interface
+# EMG Sensor Monitoring GUI

-A comprehensive graphical interface for real-time EMG sensor monitoring with muscle activation analysis.
+A comprehensive graphical interface for real-time EMG sensor monitoring and muscle activation analysis, developed using the Delsys API and built with PySide6 (Qt).
+This GUI provides an intuitive and structured workflow from sensor connection to real-time force monitoring, tailored for biomechanical and physiological research.

+---

 ## Features

-- 🖥️ Modern Qt-based GUI with dark theme
+- Modern Qt-based GUI with dark theme
-- 🔄 Multi-stage workflow: Connect → Configure → Calibrate → Monitor
+- Multi-stage workflow: Connect → Configure → Calibrate → Monitor
-- 📊 Real-time force visualization with color-coded progress bars
+- Real-time force visualization with color-coded progress bars
-- 💪 Muscle/sensor mapping configuration
+- Muscle/sensor mapping for custom labeling
-- 🚨 Incorrect activation detection and alerts
+- Automatic detection of incorrect activations and alerts
-- 📈 Calibration system for personalized force measurement
+- Personalized calibration system for accurate force measurement

+---

 ## Installation

 ### Prerequisites

 - Python 3.8+
-- Trigno Base system and sensors
+- Delsys Trigno Base System and EMG Sensors
-- AeroPy library
+- Delsys AeroPy Library

 ### Steps
-1. Clone the repository:
-2.
-Install dependencies:

-bash
-pip install PySide6 AeroPy
-Run the application:

-bash
-python GUI.Final.py
-### Usage Guide
-## 1. Connection Phase

-Click "Connect" to initialize Trigno Base connection

-System will automatically detect available EMG sensors

-Status message will confirm successful connection

-## 2. Configuration Phase

-Enter movement name (e.g., "Bicep Curl")

-For each sensor:

-Map to muscle name (e.g., "Biceps Brachii")

-Set activation expectation:

-✅ "Expected" for primary movers

-❌ "Not Expected" for muscles that should remain inactive

-For "Not Expected" muscles, select reference sensor

-Click "Continue" to proceed

-## 3. Calibration Phase
-Follow on-screen instructions for each sensor:

-Click "Start Calibration"

-Apply maximum force for 5 seconds

-System captures peak values

-Progress automatically advances to next sensor

-All sensors calibrated message appears when complete

-## 4. Monitoring Phase

-Click "Start Monitoring" to begin

-Real-time feedback includes:

-Force percentage bars (0-100%)

-Color-coded activation levels

-Warning messages for incorrect patterns

-Global alert bar shows significant deviations

-Understanding the Visual Feedback
-Color	Meaning
-🟢 Dark Green	High expected activation (>70%)
-🟢 Medium Green	Moderate expected activation (>40%)
-🟢 Light Green	Low expected activation
-🟡 Yellow	Moderate unexpected activation
-🔴 Red	Significant unexpected activation

-PySide6 >= 6.4.0

-AeroPy >= 1.2.0
+1. Clone the repository
+2. Install dependencies
+3. Run the application -> GUI.py
+   Note: Make sure the Delsys API is installed and properly configured on your machine.

+## Usage Guide

+### 1. Connection Phase

+- Click **"Connect"** to initialize the Trigno Base system.
+- The system will automatically detect connected EMG sensors.
+- A status message will confirm successful connection.

+### 2. Configuration Phase

+- Enter the movement name (e.g., `Bicep Curl`).
+- For each sensor:
+  - Assign a muscle name (e.g., `Biceps Brachii`).
+  - Define activation expectation:
+    - **Expected** for muscles that should be active.
+    - **Not Expected** for muscles that should remain inactive.
+- For "Not Expected" muscles, select a **reference sensor**.
+- Click **"Continue"** to proceed.

+### 3. Calibration Phase

+- Follow the on-screen instructions:
+  - Click **"Start Calibration"** for each sensor.
+  - Apply maximum voluntary contraction for approximately **5 seconds**.
+  - The system will capture the peak force and automatically proceed to the next sensor.
+- A message will confirm when all sensors have been calibrated.

+### 4. Monitoring Phase

+- Click **"Start Monitoring"** to begin real-time feedback.
+- The interface will display:
+  - Force percentage bars (**0–100%**)
+  - Color-coded activation levels
+  - Warnings for incorrect activation patterns
+  - A global alert bar for significant deviations